The Finite Duals of Affine Prime Regular Hopf Algebras of GK-Dimension One

 \subsection{Finite Dual for Hopf algebras}

-In this subsection, we recall the concept of finite dual of a Hopf algebra, and list some lemmas in order to compute finite duals for the cases we concern.
-The definition of finite dual is well-known and could be found in \cite[Chapter 6]{Swe69} or \cite[Chapter 9]{Mon93}, for example.
+In this subsection, we recall the concept of finite dual of a Hopf algebra, and list some lemmas in order to compute finite duals for the cases we are concerned with.
+The definition of finite dual is well-known and can be found in \cite[Chapter 6]{Swe69} or \cite[Chapter 9]{Mon93}, for example.

 \begin{definition} Let $H$ be a Hopf algebra over $\k$ and denote its dual space by $H^\ast$.
 The finite dual of $H$ is defined as

 \end{definition}